Hyperion-BT/helios-book/src/chapter_3/Native_Assets.md

 Native assets are identified by their `AssetClass` this is a combination of:

-- **It's `MintingPolicyHash`**
-  This is simply the hash of the minting policy of the token.
-  It is sometimes called the CurrencySymbol or Policy ID.
+- a **`MintingPolicyHash`**: the hash of the minting policy of the token.
+Sometimes referred to as the CurrencySymbol or the PolicyID.

-- **It's `TokenName`**
-  This is an (immutable) property of an asset that is used to distinguish different assets within the same policy.
+- a **`TokenName`**: this is an (immutable) property of an asset that is used to distinguish different assets within the same policy (e.g. minting multiple NFTs using the same minting policy)

 ```rust, noplaypen
 struct AssetClass {